danniel1205/tech-notes/system-design/topics/caching/readme.md

 #### Look-aside On write

 - client writes to storage
-- client deletes the entry in cache(Write-invalidate)
+- client deletes the entry in the cache(Write-invalidate)

 ---
 Pros:

-- client deletes the entry in cache could make sure the data consistency
+- client deletes the entry in the cache could make sure the data consistency

 Cons:

-- Extra step to deletes the entry could cause some performance issue on write
+- The extra step to delete the entry could cause some performance issue on write

 ### Look-through